-The HX500S is a SUBMERSIBLE 5-Watt portable two-way marine transceiver with a high capacity Lithium-Ion battery.
+The HX600S is a SUBMERSIBLE miniature 5-Watt portable two-way marine transceiver.
 The transceiver has all allocated USA, International, or Canadian channels.
 It has emergency channel 16 which can be immediately selected from any channel by pressing the [16/9] key.
 NOAA Weather channels can also be accessed immediately by pressing the [WX] key.
+In addition to these functions the HX600S can transmit a Digital Selective Distress Call with Latitude/Longitude when a GPS is connected to the CD-36 Cradle Charger.